fujitake/vantiq-related/vantiq-introduction/apps-development/boxsorter/short/instruction_en.md

    1. Confirmed that data was imported correctly using **Show All Records**.
 1. **Service**
    1. Developed an application using the GUI-based **Service Builder**.
-   1. Learned how to sequentially check event data using **Show Task Events**.
+   1. Learned how to sequentially check event data using **View Task Events**.
    1. Joined data from a **Type** to event data using **Enrich Activity**.
    1. Formatted data using **Transformation Activity**.
    1. Sorted events by center ID using **Filter Activity**.